 The 2.4 mile event starts at 7:30 near the Oceanside Pier while the 1.2 mile event starts at 8:00 on the beach across from the harbor boat launch ramps.

-Weather Underground is forecasting the low 70’s and sunny for Sunday with 2-3 foot surf and a water temp of 68-70 degrees.
+Weather Underground is forecasting the low 80’s and sunny for Sunday.
+Surf is forecasted in the 2-3 foot range and the water temp is 74-76 degrees!!.
 Pretty darn good conditions!

-Packet pickup will be Saturday 9/28 from 1:00 to 4:00pm.
+If you elected the mail back option your packet ie being mailed to you today Monday, 9/21/2015.
+If you did not, packet and hoodie pickup will be Saturday 9/26 from 1:00 to 4:00pm.
 The location for packet pick up is just north of the boat launch ramps in the Oceanside Harbor next to the shuttle bus stop.
 Please review the parking section later in this letter as it is applicable for Saturday also.

-If you purchased a hoodie you can pick it up then.
-We will have a limited number of TikiSwim4 hoodies and caps on sale at the registration area.
+If you purchased a hoodie you can pick it up Saturday or Sunday for those who did mail back.
+We will have a limited number of TikiSwim5 hoodies on sale at the registration area.

 Your athlete packet will contain a timing chip, strap and a numbered swim cap identifying which distance you are swimming.
 We will also have wristbands that must be worn during the swim – only finishers with a wristband will be allowed to go through the finish chute and receive their goodies.

-Race Day begins on the south side of the Oceanside Pier near the Band Shell starting at 6:00 am.
+Race Day packet pickup will be on the south side of the Oceanside Pier near the Band Shell starting at 5:45 am.
+If you did not elect for the mail back or come on Saturday, it is up to you to come early.
 Please have your race number marked on your hand before heading to the start.
 For those doing the 2.4 distance swim, we will have “recycled mesh onion” bags to be used for race day gear check at the pier.
 You can use these, or your own bag, to make sure you have clean clothes to change into at the finish.
 We will have a designated drop location at the registration area for dry gear at the finish.
 IF YOU ARE DOING THE 1.2 MILE SWIM, YOU WILL TAKE THE SHUTTLE BUS TO THE START.

 2.4 Mile Swim